Robinpig/Note/docs/CS/Distributed/GFS.md

 With prefix compression, this table can be efficiently represented in memory.
 Each node in the namespace tree (either an absolute file name or an absolute directory name) has an associated read-write lock.

-### Replica Placement
+### Chunk Replicas

 A GFS cluster is highly distributed at more levels than one.
-The chunkreplica placement policy serves two purposes: maximize data reliability and availability, and maximize networkbandwidth utilization.
+**The chunk replica placement policy serves two purposes: maximize data reliability and availability, and maximize network bandwidth utilization.**

 For both, it is not enough to spread replicas across machines, which only guards against diskor machine failures and fully utilizes each machine’s networkbandwidth.
-We must also spread chunkreplicas across racks.
+We must also spread chunk replicas across racks.
 This ensures that some replicas of a chunk will survive and remain available even if an entire rackis damaged or offline (for example, due to failure of a shared resource like a network switch or power circuit).
 It also means that traffic, especially reads, for a chunkcan exploit the aggregate bandwidth of multiple racks.
 On the other hand, write traffic has to flow through multiple racks, a tradeoff we make willingly.

-#### Creation, Re-replication, Rebalancing

-Chunkreplicas are created for three reasons: chunkcreation, re-replication, and rebalancing.
+**Chunk replicas are created for three reasons: chunk creation, re-replication, and rebalancing.**

 When the master creates a chunk, it chooses where to place the initially empty replicas.
 It considers several factors.

 1. We want to place new replicas on chunkservers with below-average diskspace utilization.
-Over time this will equalize diskutilization across chunkservers.
+Over time this will equalize disk utilization across chunkservers.
 2. We want to limit the number of “recent” creations on each chunkserver.
    Although creation itself is cheap, it reliably predicts imminent heavy write traffic because chunks are created when demanded by writes, and in our append-once-read-many workload they typically become practically read-only once they have been completely written.
-3. As discussed above, we want to spread replicas of a chunkacross racks.
+3. As discussed above, we want to spread replicas of a chunk across racks.

 The master re-replicates a chunkas soon as the number of available replicas falls below a user-specified goal.
 This could happen for various reasons: a chunkserver becomes unavailable, it reports that its replica may be corrupted, one of its disks is disabled because of errors, or the replication goal is increased.
 Each chunkthat needs to be re-replicated is prioritized based on several factors.
 One is how far it is from its replication goal.

-- For example, we give higher priority to a chunkthat has lost two replicas than to a chunkthat has lost only one.
+- For example, we give higher priority to a chunk that has lost two replicas than to a chunkthat has lost only one.
 - In addition, we prefer to first re-replicate chunks for live files as opposed to chunks that belong to recently deleted files.
 - Finally, to minimize the impact of failures on running applications, we boost the priority of any chunkthat is blocking client progress.